ReDI-School/intro-java/lesson10/index.md

 }
 ```

-A **static** variable or a **static** method can accessed without having an instance of the class.
-This methods and variable are even existent, if no instance of the class exists at all.
+A **static** variable or a **static** method can be accessed without having an instance of the class.
+These methods and variable are even NOT existent, if no instance of the class exists at all.
 But a static variable of a class with the same name exists just once.
 So if a static variable is modified from somewhere in the program this modification is valid for the following times this variable is accessed until its value is changed again.

-If you want make a variable of a class a **static** variable you just have to add the **static** keyword to the variable definition as we already did with methods:
+If you want to make a variable of a class a **static** variable, you just have to add the **static** keyword to the variable definition as we already did with methods:

 ```java
 class Product {